 The Digital Estate Planning Guide

 Creating a digital estate plan can be simple.
-It requires similar components to a last will and testament: a defined testor, defined assets and beneficiaries, and an executor.
+It requires similar components to a last will and testament: a defined testator, defined assets and beneficiaries, and an executor.

-Step 1: You’ll want to start by listing out all your digital assets.
-As mentioned above, you might have more digital assets than you assumed.
+You’ll want to start by listing out all your digital assets.
+As mentioned above, you might have more digital assets than you recalled.
 Take some time and think properly about your digital footprint, listing out as many sites, accounts, and devices as you can remember.

-Step 2: Once you have listed your digital assets, specify what you want done with them.
+Once you have listed your digital assets, specify what you want done with them.
 In some cases, you might be inclined to memorialize them, archive them, or leave them as is.
-In other cases, you might want the account deleted or possibly passed on to another individual.
-Each site, account, and business have their own policy regarding how to close or memorialize an account after the owner’s passing, so take some time to research each policy.
+In other cases, you may want the account deleted or passed on to another individual.
+Each site, account, and business has its own policy regarding how to close or memorialize an account after the owner’s passing, so take some time to research each policy.

 For closing some social media and other online accounts, a death certificate might be requested to confirm you or your loved one’s passing.
 Additionally, most businesses will not allow family members or friends access to your password under any circumstances.

-When writing a will, be aware that the information will be shared with your family and friends, and if authorized within a legal will, such as your last will and testament, the information may become public record after a period of time.
+When writing a will, be aware that the information will be shared with your family and friends.
+If authorized within a legal will, such as your last will and testament, the information may become public record after a period of time.

-Step 4: After the document is drafted, you can decide how to store it.
+After the document is drafted, you can decide how to store it.
 You could make it a legally binding document by attaching it to your last will and testament.
-Or if you already have a last will, you could attach it as a codicil (or amendment to your last will).
+Alternatively, if you already have a will, you can attach it as a codicil (or amendment to your existing will).
 If you don’t have particularly sensitive information, or rather not go through the action of adding it to your last will, you could simply store it in a safe place for your loved one after your passing.
-Just make sure to inform your digital executor or other trusted family and friends about the location of the document.
+Please ensure that you inform your digital executor or other trusted family members and friends about the location of the document.

 While it is not necessary for everyone, creating a digital estate plan is a growing concern for many people.
 Our lives are deeply and irrevocably connected to the internet, and creating a digital estate plan ensures that part of our lives is just as properly addressed as any other.

-In addition to properly addressing our digital presence, there are also more simple reasons for closing online accounts and protecting digital assets after death, such as helping limit the possibility of identity theft and informing followers and friends of the individual’s passing.
+In addition to properly addressing our digital presence, there are other benefits to closing online accounts and protecting digital assets after death, such as helping limit the possibility of identity theft and informing followers and friends of the individual’s passing.

 In a digital age, your end-of-life planning will undoubtedly include some help from the internet.
 At Tulip Cremation, we want to make it easy for you when planning final arrangements, for yourself or for your loved one.
 We offer a transparent direct cremation service that can be arranged online or with our 24/7 Family Care Team at (844) 942-4909.